smoll/cd-poc/README.md

     rancher-compose logs
     ```

-0. Add DNS entry for app load balancing to work ([More details on Rancher Load Balancer](http://rancher.com/virtual-host-routing-using-rancher-load-balancer/)).
+0. Add DNS entry for app load balancing to work.
 For testing purposes, I just add an entry to my `/etc/hosts` file:

     ```
     # temp: testing rancher on vagrant